 System Dynamics involves two different conceptual components: a systemic component and a processual component.
 The second component has a crucial role both in System Dynamics practice and methodology.
 However, it has not received as much reflective attention in the System Dynamics literature as the systemic component.
-In this paper, we examine the peculiarities of this second component, and how it connects with the general tradition of process philosophy.
-To take into account that System Dynamics maintain strong conceptual connections with those different conceptual traditions is very important in order to achieve a better reflective understanding of the discipline, which would benefit both to practitioners and to theoreticians of System Dynamics.
+In this paper, we examine the peculiarities of this second component, and how it connects with the tradition of process philosophy.
+This would be very important in order to achieve a better conceptual understanding of the relationships between structure and behavior, which would benefit both to practitioners and to theoreticians of System Dynamics.

-Key Words: System Dynamics, System, Process, Structure, Behavior, Systemic Approach, Process Philosophy.
+Key Words: System Dynamics, System, Process, Structure, Behavior, Systemic Approach, Process Philosophy, Forecasting, Levels of Reality, Causal Explanation, Normativity, Realism.

-System Dynamics (hereafter, SD) involves two different conceptual components.
+System Dynamics (hereafter, SD) involves two conceptual components.
 One of them comes from the system tradition and it has been largely analyzed by many authors.
 It is the systemic component.
 The other component has to do with the dynamical and behavioral approaches adopted in relation to the systems under consideration.
 We can call it the processual component.
 The very expression "System Dynamics" reflects these two components.

 Even though the second component has in fact a crucial role both in SD practice and in SD methodology, it has not received as much reflective attention as the systemic component.
-To see the peculiarities of this second component, and how it connects with the old tradition of process philosophy, would be very important in order to achieve a better reflective understanding of SD.
+To see the peculiarities of this second component, and how it connects with the tradition of process philosophy, would be very important in order to achieve a better conceptual understanding of SD.

 This paper has four main objectives.
-Firstly, we will introduce the tradition of process philosophy emphasizing its connections with SD.
-Secondly, we will make explicit a crucial tension between the tradition of process philosophy and the tradition of system philosophy.
+Firstly, we will introduce process philosophy emphasizing its connections with SD.
+Secondly, we will make explicit a crucial tension between process philosophy and system philosophy.
 Thirdly, we will show how to pay attention to that contrast can offer new perspectives with respect to some very important old conceptual issues discussed in SD.
 We will argue that some of the problems involved in those issues could be much better faced from a process approach than from a mere systemic approach.